 A young autistic man managed to fool people into believing not only that he was neurotypical, but that he was a rich, young executive planning to buy their company.
 Apparently due to his autism he didn't have any of the physical signatures associated with lying.
 Autistic people in general try to pass for normal as much as possible if they can, which often means higher functioning members of the spectrum are less willing to seek assistance as to not break the passing.

 Franklin D. Roosevelt.
 Many people knew that he couldn't walk, particularly the press and White House staff, but publicly he worked hard to conceal his disability.
-For example, he had a customized car made that he could drive with his hands* This before power steering, power brakes and automatic transmissions, so it was far from the relatively simple one-lever-for-gas-and-brake affair seen today and required a great deal of strength to operate..
+For example, he had a customized car made that he could drive with his hands* This before power steering, power brakes and automatic transmissions, so it was far from the relatively simple one-lever-for-gas-and-brake affair seen today and required a great deal of strength to operate.
+Of course, upper-body strength is one thing FDR had in spades..
 He painted his leg braces black and nearly all of his photos show him either sitting in a regular chair or leaning on somebody or something.
 (There is only one photo of him in his wheelchair.)
 In films that show him "walking", he's always surrounded by people so he could hide the fact that he was using them for support.

 True Life examined people who were trying to avoid this for various reasons.
 One person highlighted was a transgender woman who passed so well nobody knew (because for all intents and purposes she had lived as a woman since she was a child), and had to tell her boyfriend.
 There was some humor, when she was in a club and a man was dancing with her and she became...aroused.
 Another person profiled was a biracial (black and white) girl passing...as Nicaraguan.
 She was too dark to pass for white, so she went for Latina instead.
 This caused problems when her friend set her up on a date with an actual Nicaraguan.